 When you rent an apartment, condo, or even a house, you become responsible for much of the area inside your unit.
 However, the areas outside your unit, such as shared stairwells, hallways, parking lots, and yards are still likely under the control of the landlord, as are some utilities and facilities inside your apartment.

 If you are injured at your own apartment or while visiting someone else’s rental, you may be entitled to file a lawsuit against the rental landlord.
-The Law Offices of Randolph Rice’s Baltimore lawyers for injuries caused by a rental landlord may be able to take your injury case to court and fight to get you the compensation you need for medical expenses, lost wages, and pain and suffering from the accident.
+Rice, Murtha & Psoras ’s Baltimore lawyers for injuries caused by a rental landlord may be able to take your injury case to court and fight to get you the compensation you need for medical expenses, lost wages, and pain and suffering from the accident.
 Call our law offices to set up a free legal consultation on your case at (410) 694-7291.

 Suing Someone Else’s Landlord for Injuries